 Students are notorious for always being broke.
-Don’t deny it - be proud of your ‘suffering student’ status and take advantage of it!
+Don’t deny it - be proud of your ‘suffering student’ status and take advantage!

-Therefore, in most cities there are programs that help the academic population save some cash.
-Student transport cards (used for trains, subways and buses) can help cut down on passage expenses – see if your city offers these.
+In most cities, there are programs that help students save some cash.
+Student transport cards (used for trains, subways and buses) can help cut down on transport expenses – see if your city offers these.

 6. Making New Friends is Way Easier than You Think.

 See what events the university is having (check notice boards and also social networks) and also what clubs or teams they have.
-There is literally a club for everything (my friend went to a university where there was a unicycle club – way too cool.
-Plus, popular areas like the living room of your dorm, bus stop, school gym, and even the lobby of your faculty’s building are great places to strike up conversations.
+There is literally a club for everything.
+Plus, popular areas like the living room of your dorm, the bus stop, school gym, and even your faculty’s building lobby are great places to strike up conversations.
 Just keep an open mind and a friendly disposition with everyone you meet and you’ll make new relationships in no time.

 There are going to be other new students in the same position as you – don’t be afraid to approach any potential buddies that you see.